ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 One of the most powerful attacks possible in the CT ecosystem is a trusted log that has actively decided to be malicious.
-It can carry out an attack in two ways:
+It can carry out an attack in at least two ways:

 In the first attack, the log can present a split view of the log for all time.
 The only way to detect this attack is to resolve each view